 We ordered 1,000 books.
 I thought we would never get rid of them; I thought we would still have stories left when Jesus came back!
 To my amazement, we sold enough books to pay our bills, and I even paid back Daddy.
 We sold out and had to reprint!
 Instead of feeling like I took my siblings’ inheritance, I think that God used this book to help preserve their inheritance!

 That one story was just the beginning.
-I have gone on to self-publish eight more visualized children’s stories and a couple of devotionals for adults.
-Together with a Nomad Studios, we have starting producing biographical audio dramas.
+I have gone on to self-publish ten more visualized children’s stories and a couple of devotionals for adults.
+Together with Nomad Studios, we have starting producing biographical audio dramas.